-- Provisional acceptance is given to selected applicants awaiting National Senior Certificate\ (NSC) results.
-If the final Grade 12 NSC\ results do not meet the minimum entrance requirements, this provisional acceptance will be withdrawn. - Final selection for placement will be based on results of the above ranking process, as well as available places (refer to DUT Rule G5) \(or SC / NC(V)) (Approved by Senate Rules Comm wef 2014/10)
+- All applicants must apply through the Central Applications Office (CAO). - Initial shortlisting for selection is based on the applicant's academic performance in Grade 12 (Grade 11 or Grade 12 trial marks will be used for current matriculants). - Applicants who meet the above criteria may be - a) invited to undergo placement testing - b) ranked based on performance - Provisional acceptance is given to selected applicants awaiting National Senior Certificate (NSC) results.
+If the final Grade 12 NSC results do not meet the minimum entrance requirements, this provisional acceptance will be withdrawn. - Final selection for placement will be based on results of the above ranking process, as well as available places (refer to DUT Rule G5) (or SC / NC(V)) (Approved by Senate Rules Comm wef 2014/10)